 5. Be the host

 Shawn and I buy bottles at DFS on our way home, so we have a decent cache of alcohol at home.
 We have friends over for home-cooked meals instead of spending on brunches, we make drinks for ourselves when we have Netflix movie nights, and we don't pay exorbitantly dining out.
 If we have meet ups with friends, we have a favourite bar where we hang out often and there, buy a bottle.
 On average, a gin & tonic is SGD14 (non-happy hour prices).
 A 1L bottle of gin gives you about 22 shots.
 22 single shot GTs x SGD14 = SGD308.
 If I can buy a bottle at the establishment for way less than that, it's an excellent deal.

 As I've grown in my career, the more I earn the more I spend.
 However because I'm not making extraordinary life changes to try and save money, get bored and then eventually give up, I've managed to save enough to prioritise the spending that does matter.

 On Pinterest?
-Pin this to share the love!
+Be part of NineTwoBySix's motto for meaningful work and purposeful travel - Pin this to share the love!